 This section contains information about security for Cloud Native PostgreSQL, that are analyzed at 3 different layers: Code, Container and Cluster.

 The information contained in this page must not exonerate you from performing regular InfoSec duties on your Kubernetes cluster.
-Please familiarize with the "Overview of Cloud Native Security" page from the Kubernetes documentation.
+Please familiarize yourself with the "Overview of Cloud Native Security" page from the Kubernetes documentation.

 About the 4C's Security Model

 Please refer to "The 4C’s Security Model in Kubernetes" blog article to get a better understanding and context of the approach EDB has taken with security in Cloud Native PostgreSQL.

 Source code of Cloud Native PostgreSQL is systematically scanned for static analysis purposes, including security problems, using a popular open-source linter for Go called GolangCI-Lint directly in the CI/CD pipeline.
 GolangCI-Lint can run several linters on the same source code.

 One of these is Golang Security Checker, or simply

 a linter that scans the abstract syntactic tree of the source against a set of rules aimed at